RyanLandDev/Colossus/README.md

     * **Inhibitors** - custom conditions that should be checked before any command is executed
       * Colossus also uses inhibitors internally for checks like cooldowns and permissions
     * **Finalizers** - custom code that is run after a command was successfully executed without exceptions
-    * **Disabled command handler** - handles the enabling/disabling of commands and offers a default disable/enable command (can be removed)
     * **Command localization** - add localizations to slash commands
     * **Help command** - provides a default extensive help command, can be disabled
 * User/message **context commands**